openresty/opm/README.md

 # lua-resty-foo is the library name under that github account.
 opm get some_account/lua-resty-foo

+# show the details of the installed package specified by name.
+opm info lua-resty-foo

 # show all the installed packages.
 opm list